StakeSquid/ethereum-rpc-docker/README.md

 This system uses Traefik as a reverse proxy and can automatically handle SSL certificates:

 1. By default, SSL certificates are obtained from Let's Encrypt
-2. Use the domain `yourdomain.traefik.me` for testing (Traefik.me will automatically generate certificates)
+2. Use your server's IP address with traefik.me by replacing dots with hyphens, e.g., `192-168-1-100.traefik.me`
-3. You can also use your IP address with traefik.me by replacing dots with hyphens, e.g., `127-0-0-1.traefik.me`
+3. This works with any public IP address and lets traefik.me automatically generate valid SSL certificates
 4. For production, use your own domain and set MAIL in .env to your email for Let's Encrypt notifications
 5. To disable SSL, set `NO_SSL=true` in your .env file